What is the meaning of

 Wisdom is found using God's Holy Spirit, which is only given to those who obey him (Acts 5:32).
 However, how can understanding and knowledge lead us to our own pearls of great price (Matthew 13:45 - 46)?
 How can they bring us to the pure truth of God?
 It is only through recognizing and obeying his laws and his ways (Psalm 119:104).

 God's precepts are written in the Holy Scriptures.
 If one has God's Spirit, one can study God's Word (His Precepts) for Holy knowledge, and upon this foundation of the Holy Spirit and Holy knowledge, God will then grant Holy understanding.

-If we take our pearl (of wisdom) and cast it (throw it all around without knowing where it might fall) before dogs (which is a metaphor for those who have an impure or self-righteous heart) or swine (a metaphor for someone who is considered unclean), Jesus warns us that they will likely tear us to pieces (meaning they would twist and distort what is said then come after us).
+If we take our wisdom and throw it all around without knowing whether it might fall before dogs (an impure or self-righteous heart) or swine (someone who is considered unclean), Jesus warns us that they will likely tear us to pieces (they would twist and distort what is said then come after us).

 God tells us in the book of Proverbs that there are times when we should be silent and times when we should respond directly to others (especially about God's truth).
 Jesus sometimes answered the questions and accusations thrown his way by the religious leaders of his day (e.g. Matthew 12:1 - 8) and sometimes refused to respond to their inquiries (e.g. Matthew 21:23 - 27).